Fatberg: Formation

 Fatbergs form at the rough surfaces of sewers where the fluid flow becomes turbulent.
 In pipes and tubes with smooth inner linings, fluid near the containing wall flows only slightly slower than fluid in the central channel of the pipe; thus, the whole volume of fluid flows smoothly and freely.
 When fluid encounters an obstruction, a resulting swirl of water starts trapping debris.
 Fatbergs occur in sewer systems around the globe, in cities and smaller towns.

 An obstruction can be any type of rough surface capable of snagging debris.
-In brick or concrete sewers there may be surplus cement drips, damaged brickwork, or loose mortar joints damaged by frost heave.
-In any sub-surface pipe, even of the most advanced design, penetration by foreign intrusions such as tree roots is a commonplace cause of a fatberg blockage.
+In brick or concrete sewers, there may be surplus cement drips, damaged brickwork, or loose mortar joints damaged by frost heave.
+In any subsurface pipe, even of the most advanced design, penetration by foreign intrusions such as tree roots is a commonplace cause of a fatberg blockage.

 Fatbergs are not just the result of fats that have congealed through cooling.
 The lipids in fatbergs have undergone a process of saponification.
 Fatbergs thus require four main components: calcium, free fatty acids, FOG, and water.
 Comprising not only wet wipes and fat, fatbergs may contain other items that do not break apart or dissolve when flushed down the toilet, such as sanitary napkins, cotton buds, needles, condoms, and food waste from garbage disposal units washed down kitchen sinks.
 The resulting lumps of congealed material can be as strong as concrete, and require specialist equipment to remove.
-In the United States, almost half of all sewer blockages are caused by grease, combined with the evergrowing use of wipes that end up in sewer systems.
+In the United States, almost half of all sewer blockages are caused by grease, combined with the ever-growing use of wipes that end up in sewer systems.